 Most of us have trouble finding a job in our own countries, let alone a foreign land.
 The best way to start is by talking to any potential leads you may have.
 Do you have friends from university or another school, family, or former co-workers now residing in the country you want to move to?
 Start looking for a job by asking them what is available.
 They might even be able to get you a lead into their work location, it's always worth asking!

 If you don't know anyone, then you have to get down to some pavement pounding, millennium style.
 That means sitting down and doing some Internet research on companies you could work for in the new country.
 Almost all company websites include an employment section.
 Make sure you accurately fill out any information requested here.
-Just like a paper based CV, put down any additional training you may have working at Sage British Columbia and so on in order to sell yourself better.
+Just like a paper based CV, put down any additional training you may have working at in order to sell yourself better.

 Now, the hard part begins, and that is the waiting process.
 Unless you have skills that are in high demand, such as nursing or other medical specialties, securing a foreign job is very difficult these days.
 You may have a lot of experience programming a cryptocard program for your company, but so do locals.
 Finding a job is usually a matter of luck, and we wish you the best!